efirpo/earthlyremedies/ReadMe.md

 * As a user, I want to be able GET remedies related to a specific ailment
 * As a user, I want to be able to POST natural remedies for a specific ailment.
 * As a user, I want to see a list of all ailments.
+* As a user, I want to be able to PUT and DELETE remedies that I have created.
+* As a user, I want to be able to look up remedies by name, details, ailment and biological system/category.
 * As a user, I want to be able to tag remedies with specific ingredients.
 * As a user, I want to see all uses for a particular ingredient.
-* As a user, I want to be able to PUT and DELETE remedies that I have created.
-* As a user, I want to be able to look up remedies.
 <!-- * As a user, I want to be able to post ratings for remedies.
-* As a user, I want to see the best Remedies by rating. -->
+* As a user, I want to see the best Remedies by rating.
+* As a user, I want error messages to tell me what I did wrong -->

 ### Specs
 | Spec | Input | Output |